 Augustus Saint-Gaudens took nearly fourteen years to complete this high-relief bronze monument, which celebrates the valor and sacrifices of the Massachusetts 54th.
-Saint-Gaudens was one of the premier artists of his day.
-He grew up in New York and Boston, but received formal training at the Ecole des Beaux-Arts Paris.
-In New York, forty men were hired to serve as models for the soldiers’ faces.
-Colonel Shaw is shown on horseback and three rows of infantry men march behind.
-This scene depicts the 54th Regiment marching down Beacon Street on May 28, 1863 as they left Boston to head south.
-The monument was paid for by private donations and was unveiled in a ceremony on May 31, 1897, this monument depicts the 54th Regiment as they marched down Beacon Street off for war in 1863.
+One of the premier artists of his day, Saint-Gaudens grew up in New York and Boston, but received formal training at the Ecole des Beaux-Arts Paris.
+In his studio in New York, he hired forty men to serve as models for the soldiers' faces.
+Paid for by private donations and unveiled on May 31, 1897, this monument depicts the 54th Regiment as they marched down Beacon Street off for war in 1863.

 Dryfhout, John H. The Works of Augustus Saint-Gaudens Hanover, University Press of New England, 1982.